Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 ## Updating the main branch

-The PSA-Crypto repository provides an implementation of the PSA cryptography API through its main branch.
+The TF-PSA-Crypto repository provides an implementation of the PSA cryptography API through its main branch.

-The main branch head is built from a commit of the PSA-Crypto development branch and a commit of the Mbed TLS development branch.
-Updating the main branch consists in moving its head to be based on more recent commits of the PSA-Crypto and Mbed TLS development branches.
+The main branch head is built from a commit of the TF-PSA-Crypto development branch and a commit of the Mbed TLS development branch.
+Updating the main branch consists in moving its head to be based on more recent commits of the TF-PSA-Crypto and Mbed TLS development branches.
 In the following,
-\<mbedtls-commit-id\> is the identifier of the commit of the Mbed TLS development branch used to update the main branch, \<mbedtls-pr\> is the number of the last PR merged into this commit, \<psa-crypto-commit-id\> is the identifier of the commit of the development branch of this repository used for the update and \<psa-crypto-pr\> the number of the last PR merged into that commit.
+\<mbedtls-commit-id\> is the identifier of the commit of the Mbed TLS development branch used to update the main branch, \<mbedtls-pr\> is the number of the last PR merged into this commit, \<tf-psa-crypto-commit-id\>
+is the identifier of the commit of the development branch of this repository used for the update and \<tf-psa-crypto-pr\> the number of the last PR merged into that commit.
 Just the first nine characters of the commit identifiers are used.

 An update follows the following flow: